 Historic Tours & Sites

 After the Civil War, Confederate General Robert E. Lee served as the president of Washington College, known today at Washington & Lee University.
-He was inaugurated as the school’s 11th president in the fall of 1865.
-The new “150 Years Later: Lee’s Lasting Vision” exhibit at Lee Chapel & Museum examines the legacy of his presidency.
-Artifacts from his tenure, including his vest and a rarely displayed necktie, along with Lee-era photos will be displayed through August 2016. .On the VMI post, the Marshall Museum spotlights the life and accomplishments of graduate General George C. Marshall.
-The Marshall Legacy Series: Visionary in War and in Peace examines the impacts of his accomplishments.
-As part of the series, the four-month “All Who Want To Serve” exhibition covers Marshall’s efforts to create military service opportunities for minorities during World War II.
-This theme is explored in the “For My Country, For Myself” exhibit running January 20th through April 2016.
+The “150 Years Later: Lee’s Lasting Vision” exhibit at Lee Chapel & Museum examines the legacy of his presidency.
+Artifacts from his tenure along with Lee-era photos will be displayed through September 2016.

 An honor guard of VMI cadets carried the body of famed 19th-century oceanographer and mapmaker Matthew Fontaine Maury through Goshen Pass after his death.
-Nicknamed The Pathfinder of the Seas, the VMI professor had asked that his remains travel through the gorge when the rhododendrons were in bloom.
+Nicknamed The Pathfinder of the Seas, the VMI professor had asked that his remains travel through the gorge in the spring, when the rhododendrons were in bloom, on the way to burial in Richmond.
 Today, a memorial commemorates his love for the beautiful pass, which unfurls just beyond the marker.
-In 2015, USA Today named Goshen Pass one of America’s best waterside drives.

-In June 1864, Union General David Hunter began his infamous march of destruction through the Shenandoah Valley.
+Two weeks after the Battle of New Market, Union Gen David Hunter began his infamous march of destruction through the Shenandoah Valley.
 His goal?
 To destroy industrial sites and transportation infrastructure in Staunton, Lynchburg, and Charlottesville.
-The Civil War Trail races Hunter’s route.
+The Civil War Trail traces Hunter’s route.

-On June 10, Hunter’s forces skirmished with Confederate cavalrymen near tiny Brownsburg.
+On June 10, 1864, Hunter’s forces and Confederate cavalrymen skirmished near tiny Brownsburg.
 The Confederates retreated south to Lexington, and Hunter soon followed.
 The next day, 18,000 Union infantry and artillery forces lined the Maury River across from Jordan’s Point, just north of downtown Lexington.
-An historic marker describes the standoff between 1,500 Confederate soldiers and the imposing Union force.
+The historic marker here describes the standoff between 1,500 Confederate soldiers and the imposing Union force.

-The rebels retreated, but before heading south they burned the bridge leading into town.
+Before retreating further south, the rebels burned the bridge leading into town.
 The bridge’s abutments are still visible today.
 Hunter shelled the city, and his troops crossed the river in the late afternoon.
-His men ransacked and burned VMI, and classrooms at Washington College – later renamed Washington & Lee – were pillaged.
+His men ransacked and burned VMI.
+Classrooms at Washington College, later renamed Washington & Lee, were pillaged.
 During the four-day occupation, the Federal troops helped themselves to food and supplies at local homes.